Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Large Models for Time Series Data

 \subsection{Large Language Models in Time Series}

-Time series analysis is a fundamental problem studied in many real-world applications, such as retail sales forecasting, imputation of missing data for economic time series, anomaly detection for industrial maintenance, and classification of time series from various domains.
-By witnessing a fast growth of LLMs in the NLP field, we are particularly interested in exploring the research question of whether we can take advantage of these models and adapt them for time series analysis.
+Time series analysis is a fundamental problem in many real-world applications, such as sales forecasting, imputation of missing economic time series data, anomaly detection for industrial maintenance, and classification of time series from various domains.
+Witnessing growth of LLMs in the NLP field, we are particularly interested in exploring the research question of whether we can take advantage of these models and adapt them for time series analysis.
 In this subsection, we discuss LLM4TS in terms of general-purpose and domain-specific models in the following parts, respectively.